AshwiniLokhande22/HR-Analytics/README.md

 # HR-Analytics
-The HR-Analytics Attendance Dashboard uses Power Query, DAX Query and Power BI to analyze employee attendance data and provide insights into attendance patterns.
+The HR-Analytics  Dashboard uses Power Query, DAX Query and Power BI to analyze employee attrition data and provide insights into attrition patterns.
 The data is cleaned and transformed using Power Query and DAX Query.
 A dashboard is created with visualizations, measures, filters, and slicers to help HR identify areas for improvement.